MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 **Nested items in tables**

 You can tag items that are nested within a row by defining these as columns.
-Given the table from the example below, to extract the unit price, we will define it as a separate column on the [Choose information to extract step](create-form-processing-model.md#define-fields-and-tables-to-extract).
-We define Description, Unit price, Quantity, and Amount each as a column of the table and tag them accordingly.
+Given the table from the example below, to extract the unit price, we will define it as a separate column on the [Choose information to extract step](create-form-processing-model.md#define-fields-and-tables-to-extract) earlier in this topic.
+We define **Description**, **Unit price**, **Quantity**, and **Amount** each as a column of the table and tag them accordingly.

    > [!div class="mx-imgBorder"]
    > !['Tag tables' animation.](media/form-processing-tag-table-nested-items.png "Tag nested items in tables")